Healthdirect Free Australian health advice you can count on.

 How does anaemia medicine work?

-Most medicines to treat iron-deficiency anaemia are taken orally and are available over the counter (OTC) without a doctor’s prescription.
-IVs to treat iron-deficiency anaemia are given in clinics and hospitals.
+Most medicines to treat iron-deficiency anaemia are taken orally.
+They are usually available over the counter (OTC) without a doctor's prescription.
+But often oral supplements are not enough to treat anaemia.

 What types of anaemia medicine might I be given or prescribed?

-Some of these medicines contain vitamin C, which helps the stomach to absorb iron.
+Some oral iron formulations contain vitamin C, which helps the stomach to absorb iron.

 • dose